open-pioneer/trails-build-tools/.changeset/tall-adults-lick.md

 "@open-pioneer/vite-plugin-pioneer": patch
 ---

-vite-plugin - prevent detection of duplicated packages on windows
+Prevent detection of duplicated packages on windows